Carly Boeselt, Owner, MA, LPC

 Insurances: Kaiser, United, Aetna, Cigna, Friday Health plans

-Specialties: DBT, PTSD, Families, Adolescents, Depression, Anxiety, Grief and Loss, Past Trauma and Teen Parenting.
+Specialties: DBT, PTSD, LGBTQ, Families, Adolescents, Depression, Anxiety, Grief and Loss, Past Trauma and Teen Parenting.
 Certified Animal Assisted therapist.

 Here you are, taking the first step.
 I understand that getting to this very point may have felt like a leap of faith and I am here to help the rest of your journey feel safe and empowering.
 I believe that therapy should be collaborative and will use a person centered and strengths based approach to helping you establish your goals and work toward healing.